Breastfeeding & OTC Medication: Safety Tips That You Need To Know

 Most new moms will tell you that constipation is a common occurrence after pregnancy.
 Dehydration may contribute to this problem, as well as higher levels of the hormone progesterone, a slowed digestive tract, or use of constipating pain relievers.

 Yeast infections that occur on the breasts lead to sore breasts and swollen nipples.
 Breasts may turn pink or shiny and itch.
-The baby can develop diaper rash or thrush in the mouth, too, that may appear as white spots.
 The yeast infection feeds on the milk left on the breast.
+The baby can develop diaper rash or thrush in the mouth that may appear as white spots.

 Where Else Can I Find Reliable Information?